AudioSceneDescriptionFormat/asdf/doc/transform.rst

 .. literalinclude:: scenes/two-pos.asd

-You can also specify two rotations, which leads to a linear interpolation between them.
+You can also specify two rotations, which leads to a (spherical) linear interpolation between them.
 See :scene-link:`two-rot.asd`:

 .. literalinclude:: scenes/two-rot.asd